This blog may contain affiliate links. Read our disclosure policy for more info.

 Perth!
 It’s my hometown and the place I called home for over 23 years.
 No matter where I am in the world a lot of my life still revolves around the most isolated city in the world.
 When I come to visit it’s always a good time – especially in summer!
 With 35 degree days and the pristine beaches, amazing wildlife and the most breathtaking coastlines, it really is one magnificent place to visit!

 However, Perth is often the forgotten city in Australia.
 Hundreds of thousands of people come far and wide to visit Australia, however, Perth seems to get missed a lot.
 Instead, many travelers opt to visit our more famous cities like Sydney and Melbourne.
+This is such a shame as there’s so much to do and see in Perth, and if you’re visiting Australia you really should include Perth (and Western Australia) in your itinerary!.

 Now don’t get me wrong, I love all things Australia and if you are planning on visiting this beautiful country I think you have made a great choice no matter what you see!
 However Perth is my hometown, it’s where I grew up and as such, this is my time to show off all of the things to do in Perth!